ProteinDesignLab/protpardelle-1c/README.md

 ## Prerequisites

 To run the scripts in this repository, we recommend using `conda` for environment management and `uv` for python dependency management.
 If you don't have `conda` installed yet, you can follow the instructions [here](https://www.anaconda.com/docs/getting-started/miniconda/install); `uv` installation will be automatically handled within `setup.sh`.
+If you are working on a cluster with limited home storage, set `CONDA_PKGS_DIRS` and `UV_CACHE_DIR` to a directory with higher storage quotas.

 This repository is tested on Linux with `gcc>=12.4` and `cuda>=12.4`.